 The next section is the results of the search criteria on your latest visitors.
 We will cover all of the options available to search by.
 We'll use this image as our example, as it has many different IPs attempting different pages.

 The IP column reports which IP address made the access request to visit your site.

 The URL column reports which page was attempted to be loaded.
-The way it is displayed is showing based off the domain, so when it shows just a /, that means it tried to access yourdomain.tld/, whereas the last one shows they attempted to access yourdomain.tld/favicon.ico
+The way it is displayed is showing based on the domain, so when it shows just a /, that means it tried to access yourdomain.
+TLD/, whereas the last one shows they attempted to access yourdomain.tld/favicon.ico

 The Size (bytes) column reports the size of the response data that the server sent back on the request.